papivot/tkg-helper-scripts/README.md

 4. `tkgs-cluster.yaml` and `tkgs-config.yaml` - These are two config files that can be used to deploy TKG workload clusters on vSphere with Tanzu. `tkgs-config.yaml` is used to modify the global default configurations and hence should be executed as soon as the Supervisor Cluster has been deployed. `tkgs-cluster.yaml` can be modified and used to deploy Tanzu Kubernetes Cluster.

 ---
 5. `create-wcp-privuser.sh` - GOVC script to create a user with permissions to modify WCP objects in the VCenter for WCP protected objects.
-This is Highly dangerous and should only be used for troubleshooting purposes.
+This is Highly expermental and should only be used for troubleshooting purposes.
 To execute, modify the following variables in the script as per your enviornment and then execute the script.

 ```
 export GOVC_URL=myvcenter.vmware.local